4d/docs/docs/Project/components.md

 The Dependency manager provides an integrated handling of updates on GitHub.
 The following features are supported:

 - Automatic and manual checking of available versions
-- Automatic and manual updates of components
+- Automatic and manual updating of components

 Manual operations can be done **per dependency** or **for all dependencies**.